What is Intestinal Ultrasound?

 Past Webinars

-Watch the IUS Monthly February 2025 Webinar on the use of intestinal ultrasound as a diagnostic screening tool and to detect complications in adult and pediatric Crohn's disease.
+Watch the IUS Monthly August 2025 Webinar on the use of intestinal ultrasound in Crohn's disease and in the detection and monitoring of penetrating complications.

 Get Certified